pokt-network/pocket-network-protocol/utility/README.md

     C ->> +R: Request protected resource
     R -->> -C: Return protected resource
 ```

+For the sake of simplicity, we are omitting `refresh_token` related considerations.

 Some parallels can be drawn between existing centralized, trusted and permissioned systems relative to Pocket's Utilitarian Economy: